Early springtime mud fun in the mystical eastern Serbia

 - gold panning demonstration and short course

-- farewell dinner
+- farewell lunch

 Tour price does not cover

 - individual food and drink expenses outside those listed above